zerodha/fastglue-metrics/README.md

 - **ExposeGoMetrics**: Setting this to `true` would expose various `go_*` and `process_*` metrics.

 - **MatchedRoutePathParam**: If the value is set, the `path` variable in metric label will be the one used while registering the handler.
 If the value is unset, the original request path is used.

+The value is exposed by `fastglue` as `Fastglue.MatchedRoutePathParam`.

     **Note**:
     If your application has dynamic endpoints, which make use of the `Named Params` in fasthttp router, you **must** set this value.
 If the value is not set, then a new metric will be created for each dynamic value of the named parameter, thus impacting the performance of external monitoring systems.